Dwarfobserver/AggregatesToTuples/README.md

 Using tuples instead of aggregates can allow many functional programming algorithms and automatic properties, such as equality comparaison, serialization or hash.

+There is no documentation for now, tests can be used as a replacement.

 Overview of some features :